top of page

 How GRC High-School branches make an impact

-2. Raising awareness by hosting events at your local high-school or within your local community, bringing in guest speakers, and interviewing NGO Leaders and Social Impact Start-up Founders
+2. Raising awareness by hosting events at your local high-school or within your local community

 For students who are interested in being founders of a GRC branch at their high school.